MaxHalford/eaopt/docs/contributing.md

-# Contributing to `gago`

 ## Genetic operators

 There are many genetic operators yet to be implemented.
 Feel free to send pull requests with your implementations.
-The only requirements are that the genetic operator respects the existing naming conventions and includes a test in the corresponding `*_test.go` file.
+The only requirements are that the genetic operator respects the existing [naming convention](#naming-convention) and includes a test in the corresponding `*_test.go` file.

 ## Roadmap

-- Settings verification
 - Tidy tests
 - Statistics
 - Benchmarking vs other libraries